accidbright/ABImageLoader/README.md

 Passed to `imageWithName:` method parameter should be either **<<n>name>.<<n>extension>** or **<<n>name>** (in this case extension will be treated as *png*).

 More detailed names have higher priority for loading.
 For example if there are *image@2x~ipad.png* and *image-portrait@2x~ipad.png*, the second one will be chosen for portrait orientation.

+You can send me your notes and questions about this source to the email: [accidbright@gmail.com](mailto:accidbright@gmail.com).